-Prescription Drug Benefit Manager - A third-party administrator of prescription drug programs handling processing and paying prescription drug claims.
+Prescription Drug Benefit Manager - A third-party administrator of prescription drug programs that handles processing and paying prescription drug claims.

-Primary Care Provider (PCP) - Your primary care provider is the doctor or other provider you see first for most health problems.
-He or she makes sure you get the care you need to keep you healthy.
-He or she also may talk with other doctors and health care providers about your care and refer you to them.
+Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.
-See Chapter 3, Section 2.1 for information about Primary Care Providers.

-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+Prior Authorization - Approval in advance to get services or certain drugs.
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.

-Prosthetics and Orthotics - These are medical devices ordered by your doctor or other health care provider.
-Covered items include, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.

 Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
-See Chapter 2, Section 4 for information about how to contact the QIO for your state.